hyperledger/firefly/docs/overview/key_components/digital_assets.md

 blockchain solution, particularly those involving the transfer of digital assets between wallets.

-A platform like Hyperledger FireFly provides you the ability to:
+Hyperledger FireFly provides you the ability to:

 - Integrate multiple different signing/custody solutions in a proven way
 - Manage the mapping of off-chain identities to on-chain signing identities